wix/app-template-custom-shipping-rates/README.md

 ### Dashboard page customization

 The dashboard page is pre-integrated with the [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Dashboard SDK](https://dev.wix.com/docs/sdk/api-reference/dashboard/introduction), providing a simple user interface that includes support for server-side rendering.
 It includes navigation to other relevant pages and an example of a shipping delivery form, and it utilizes the [Wix Data API](https://dev.wix.com/docs/sdk/api-reference/data/items/query-data-items) to query and present the last three orders in the dashboard.
-It utilizes both [client-side](./src/app/utils/wix-sdk.client.ts) and [server-side](./src/app/utils/wix-sdk.ssr.ts) SDK implementations.
+It utilizes both [client-side](./src/app/utils/wix-sdk.client-only.ts) and [server-side](./src/app/utils/wix-sdk.ts)(can be used from the client too, but would increase bundle size) SDK implementations.

 Customize the dashboard page to fit your specific needs, whether it's updating the UI or adding new features.